learn-co-curriculum/dsc-postgrad-tableau-fundamentals/README.md

 **Step 3**: Log into Tableau elearning and find the course [Tableau Desktop Fundamentals](https://elearning.tableau.com/desktop-i-fundamentals).

-**Step 4**: Go through the course Tableau Desktop Fundamentals, using the _Tableau Desktop_ and the notebooks provided through the course to follow along and complete the course.
+**Step 4**: Go through the course Tableau Desktop Fundamentals, using _Tableau Desktop_ and the notebooks provided through the course to follow along and complete the course.

 ## Summary
 Congratulations - you took your first Tableau steps!
 You'll learn more later on, where you'll explore other Tableau features like how to build advanced charts, perform complex data manipulations, and more!